-Have your retirement taken out of your check before it even hits your account.
+Have your retirement removed from your check before it even hits your account.
 Pay yourself first.

 The same goes for emergency funds, too.

-There is something to be said for out of sight and out of mind when it comes to saving money.
+There is something to be said for out of sight and out of mind when saving money.

 Buy Cheap Foods

 Food is expensive.
-It’s a difficult balance between cheap eating and healthy eating.
-Organic is best but there is a balance.
-Because when you have big financial goals, you have to find that balance.
+It’s a tricky balance between cheap eating and healthy eating.
+Organic is best, but there is a balance.
+Because when you have significant financial goals, you have to find that balance.

 Lean into the dirty dozen and the clean 15 when shopping for fruits and veggies.
-Consider buying a half of a cow from a farmer instead of grass fed beef in the market.
+Consider buying half a cow from a farmer instead of grass-fed beef in the market.
 Shop around for the best prices on organic dairy.
-Know what you should buy organic and non gmo and what really doesn’t matter so much.
+Know what you should buy organic and non-GNO and what doesn’t matter so much.

 Pick your battles.
 Do your best.